-As a Cisco Networking Academy Support Centre, The Open University offers the Cisco Certified Entry Networking Technician (CCENT) version 6 curriculum that provides the foundational knowledge, understanding, and skills needed to configure a larger scale LAN/WAN using Cisco equipment.
-As part of your studies, you’ll complete CCNA 3 Scaling networks and CCNA 4 Connecting Networks and gain hands-on experience of configuring networks at a compulsory day school.
+As a Cisco Networking Academy Support Centre, The Open University offers the Cisco Certified Networking Associate – Routing and Switching version 7 curriculum that provides the foundational knowledge, understanding, and skills needed to configure a larger scale LAN/WAN using Cisco equipment.
+As part of your studies, you’ll complete CCNA 3 Enterprise Networking, Security and Automation and IoT (Internet of Things) Security and gain hands-on experience of configuring networks at a compulsory day school.

 What you will study

-The full Cisco Certified Network Associate (CCNA) curriculum consists of four parts, sometimes referred to as CCNA 1–4.
-This module covers CCNA 3–4.1
+The full Cisco Certified Network Associate (CCNA) curriculum consists of four parts, sometimes referred to as CCNA 1–3.
+This module covers CCNA 3–along with IoT Security.1

 This part describes the architecture, components and operations of routers and switches in a small network.
 You’ll learn how to configure a router and a switch for basic functionality.
 By the end of this part, you’ll be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1 and RIPv2; single-area and multi-area OSPF; virtual LANs; and inter-VLAN routing in both IPv4 and IPv6 networks.